Charles A. Smith, Ph.D.

-It is a simple tool you can use to become aware of and appreciate the dramatic changes that are occurring in your child.
+It is a simple tool you can use to be aware of and appreciate the dramatic changes that are occurring in your child.
 Watch for these signs in your child over a one month period.
 (Even children have "bad days.")
 Remember, each child is different and may learn and grow at a different rate.
 However, if your child cannot do many of the skills listed for his or her age group, you should consult your pediatrician.
+If your child was born earlier than expected, be sure to deduct the number of months born early from his or her age.
+A 5-month-old born 2 months early would be expected to show the same skills as a 3-month-old who was born on his or her due date.
 Several additional sources of information are listed on the back of this brochure.

 You are the most important observer of your child's development.
 If your child has special needs, early help can make a difference.

 feed himself (with some spilling)

 hold a crayon well